darryl-snow/sassline/README.md

-# Sassline
+# Stylusline

-Set text on the web to a baseline grid with Sass & rems.
-[Sassline](http://sassline.com) can be used for blogs, prototyping, and other web projects.
+Set text on the web to a baseline grid with Stylus & rems.
+Stylusline can be used for blogs, prototyping, and other web projects.
 It has recommended base typography styling and mixins to work proportionally from the baseline grid.
 Select a modular-scale for each breakpoint and work responsively type-first.

-## v2

-Version 2 of Sassline has been vastly improved with the use of Sass 3.3 and Sass maps.
-The mixins are now much more powerful and flexible.
-Make sure to keep reading to find out how to use the mixins and how they work.
-Note: as v1.1 pixel fallbacks are not included for rems.
+Forked from [Sassline](http://sassline.com) and translated.

+**Big thanks** to [Jake Giltsoff](https://github.com/designbyjake), the original author of Sassline.

 ## Demo